-The Quality First Education Trust had a very successful year in 2021-22 in terms of educational achievements and performance.
+The Quality First Education Trust had a successful year in 2022-23 in terms of educational achievements and performance.

-Educational attainment 2021-22
+Educational attainment 2022-23

-The table below illustrates our school performance against the key primary school attainment measures in 2021-22.
+The table below illustrates our school performance against the key primary school attainment measures in 2022-23.
 In general this was very positive.

-All four schools outperformed the national average percentage of children passing the year 1 phonics screening.

-At the end of Key Stage 1, all four of our schools outperformed the national average in attaining the expected standard in reading and maths.
-All four schools also matched or outperformed the national average in attaining the higher standard (greater depth) in reading and maths.

-At the end of Key Stage 2, all four of our schools outperformed the national average in attaining the expected standard in reading, writing and maths.
-All four schools also outperformed the national average in attaining the higher standard (greater depth) in reading and writing.
+- All four schools outperformed the national average percentage of children reaching a 'good level of development' by the end of the Early Years Foundation Stage - All four schools significantly outperformed the national average percentage of children passing the year 1 phonics screening test. - At the end of Key Stage 1, all four of our schools outperformed the national average in attaining the expected standard in reading, writing and maths.
+Most schools also matched or outperformed the national average in attaining the higher standard (greater depth) in reading, writing and maths. - At the end of Key Stage 2, three out of four of our schools significantly outperformed the national average in both the expected standard and the higher standard in reading, writing and maths.